risk-first/website/menagerie/Coordination-Risk.md

 ## Decision Making

-Within a team, [Coordination Risk](Coordination-Risk) is at it's core about resolving [Internal Model](Glossary#Internal-Model) conflicts in order that everyone can agree on a [Goal In Mind](Glossary#Goal-In-Mind) and cooperate on getting it done.
+Within a team, [Coordination Risk](Coordination-Risk) is at its core about resolving [Internal Model](Glossary#Internal-Model) conflicts in order that everyone can agree on a [Goal In Mind](Glossary#Goal-In-Mind) and cooperate on getting it done.
 Therefore, [Coordination Risk](Coordination-Risk) is worse on projects with more members, and worse in organizations with more staff.

 As an individual, do you suffer from [Coordination Risk](Coordination-Risk) at all?
 Maybe:  sometimes, you can feel "conflicted" about the best way to solve a problem.
 And weirdly, usually _not thinking about it_ helps.
 Sleeping too.
 (Rich Hickey calls this "[Hammock Driven Development](https://www.youtube.com/watch?v=f84n5oFoZBc)").
-This is probably because, unbeknownst to you, your subconscious is furiously communicating internally, trying to resolve these conflicts itself, and will let you know when it's come to a resolution.
+This is probably because, unbeknownst to you, your subconscious is furiously communicating internally, trying to resolve these conflicts itself, and will let you know when it has come to a resolution.

 ![Vroom And Yetton Decision Making Styles.  "d" indicates authority in making a decision, circles are subordinates.
 Thin lines with arrow-heads show information flow, whilst thick lines show _opinions_ being passed around.](images/generated/risks/coordination/vroom-yetton.png)